Acquisition and administrative expenses

 Central and Eastern Europe (CEE) or CEE markets

 The VIG 25 strategic programme distinguishes between CEE markets and special markets in the country portfolio.
 The 20 CEE markets include: Albania, Austria, Croatia, Bosnia-Herzegovina, Bulgaria, the Czech Republic, Estonia, Hungary, Kosovo, Latvia, Lithuania, Moldova, Montenegro, North Macedonia, Poland, Romania, Serbia, Slovakia, Slovenia and Ukraine.
 Note that differences may exist between this definition and the definition of CEE used by other companies, financial institutions (e.g. IMF, OECD, WIFO, IHS), etc.

 There are branch offices in some countries that are managed by companies assigned to other reportable segments.

 Losses that are reported in the current financial year but occurred in the previous year.
 A reserve is formed for these losses each year as at the balance sheet date (= Incurred But Not Reported (IBNR) reserve).

 Combined ratio (net)

-The financial statements of the parent company and those of the subsidiaries are combined when the consolidated financial statements are prepared by the parent company.
+The financial statements of the parent company and those of the subsidiaries are combined when the consolidated financial statements are prepared.
 During this process, intragroup equity interests, interim results, receivables and payables and income and expenses are eliminated.

 Deposits on assumed and ceded reinsurance business